To what degree does temperature impact EV range?

 Understand how temperature affects how far your EV can go on a full battery.

-Here we reveal the optimal operating temperature, how much range you might expect to lose in the dead of winter (or the peak of summer), and key takeaways on what you can do to extend the daily range of your EVs.
+Here we reveal the optimal operating temperature, how much range you might expect to lose in the dead of winter or the peak of summer, and key takeaways on what you can do to extend the daily range of your EVs.

-The reality of EV range
+Understanding EV range

 While both are a measure of efficiency, as you can see, one is the inverse of the other.
 Fuel economy prioritises distance, whereas consumption highlights the amount of fuel needed to travel a given distance.
 Multiplying the fuel economy by the battery size (generally measured in kilowatt-hours, kWh) will give you the vehicle’s range.

-The most notorious EV range-killer is cold weather.
 Since EVs first came to market, a frequent knock against them was that they didn’t work well in winter.
 While many Canadian and Norwegian EV drivers beg to differ, it is true that temperature is a culprit when it comes to range.